humannum14916/Orynx/README.md

 `networking-webpage`:
 + `request`: Identical to the `networking-node` `request` function.

+## The JSON Extention
+Because I didn't want to write a JSON parser myself, I wrote an extention to use Javascript's instead.

+`json`:
++ `jsonTo`: Takes an Orynx value and converts it to a JSON string.
++ `jsonFrom`: Takes a JSON string and converts it to an Orynx value.

+## The System Extention
+The system extention is currently extremely minimal.
+It can only be used while running on NodeJS.

+`system`:
++ `shell`: Takes a shell command string.
+Runs that command in the same directory as the current script.
+The command's result is returned as a string.

 ## Orynx and Javascript
 The entire Orynx language core is in the `orynxLangCore.js` file.
 This file runs both on webpages and NodeJS.
 When run on Node, it exports the `LangEnv` class.
 When run on a webpage, it defines the `LangEnv` class.
 The `LangEnv` class takes two functions.
 The first is used by the Orynx environment to read files, and the second is used for output.
 Example: